-Contribution rates for the TRS-Care plan are established in state statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
+Contribution rates for the TRS-Care plan are established in State Statute by the Texas Legislature, and there is no continuing obligation to provide benefits beyond each fiscal year.
 The TRS-Care plan is currently funded on a pay-as-you-go basis and is subject to change based on available funding.
-Funding for TRS-Care is provided by retiree premium contributions and contributions from the state, active employees, and school districts based upon public school district payroll.
+Funding for TRS-Care is provided by retiree premium contributions and contributions from the State, active employees, and school districts based upon public school district payroll.
 The TRS board of trustees does not have the authority to set or amend contribution rates.

-Texas Insurance Code, section 1575.202 establishes the state's contribution rate which is 1.25% of the employee's salary.
-Section 1575.203 establishes the active employee's rate which is 0.75% of pay.
-Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75% of the salary of each active employee of the public.
+Texas Insurance Code, Section 1575.202 establishes the State's contribution rate which is 1.25% of the employee's salary.
+Section 1575.203 establishes the active employee's rate which is 0.65% of pay.
+Section 1575.204 establishes an employer contribution rate of not less than 0.25% or not more than 0.75% of the salary of each active employee of the public or charter school.
 The actual employer contribution rate is prescribed by the Legislature in the General Appropriations Act.
 The following table shows contributions to the TRS-Care plan by type of contributor.

 Contribution Rates

-2019 2020
+2020 2021

 Active Employee 0.65% 0.65%

 Non-Employer Contributing Entity (State) 1.25% 1.25%

 Employers 0.75% 0.75%

-Federal/private Funding remitted by Employers 1.25% 1.25%
+Federal/Private Funding 1.25% 1.25%

+Total Contributions paid from federal funds and private grants are remitted by the employer and paid at the State rate.

-District's 2020 Employer Contributions \$ 32,968 District's 2020 Member Contributions \$ 21,936 2019 NECE On-Behalf Contributions (state) \$ 40,398
+District's 2021 Employer Contributions \$ 35,202 District's 2021 Member Contributions \$ 22,808 2020 NECE On-Behalf Contributions (State) \$ 43,582

-In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether or not they participate in the TRS Care OPEB program).
-When hiring a TRS retiree, employers are required to pay TRS-Care, a monthly surcharge of \$535 per retiree.
+In addition to the employer contributions listed above, there is an additional surcharge all TRS employers are subject to (regardless of whether they participate in the TRS-Care OPEB Program).
+When hiring a TRS retiree, employers are required to pay TRS-Care a monthly surcharge of \$535 per retiree.

-TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$73.6 million in fiscal year 2019.
+TRS-Care received supplemental appropriations from the State of Texas as the Non-Employer Contributing Entity in the amount of \$230.8 million in fiscal year 2020 to maintain premiums and benefit levels in the 2020-2021 biennium.

-Actuarial Assumptions
+5. Actuarial Assumptions

-The total OPEB liability in the August 31, 2018 actuarial valuation was rolled forward to August 31, 2019.
+The actuarial valuation was performed as of August 31, 2019.
+Update procedures were used to roll forward the Total OPEB Liability to August 31, 2020.
 The actuarial valuation was determined using the following actuarial assumptions:

-The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuations performed for the pension plan, except that the OPEB valuation is more complex.
+The actuarial valuation of the OPEB plan offered through TRS-Care is similar to the actuarial valuation performed for the pension plan, except that the OPEB valuation is more complex.
 All of the demographic assumptions, including rates of retirement, termination, and disability, and most of the economic assumptions, including general inflation and salary increases, used in the OPEB valuation were identical to those used in the respective TRS pension valuation.
 The demographic assumptions were developed in the experience study performed for TRS for the period ending August 31, 2017.

-The following assumptions and other inputs used for members of TRS-Care are identical to the assumptions used in the August 31, 2018 TRS pension actuarial valuation that was rolled forward to August 31, 2019:
+The following assumptions and other inputs used for members of TRS-Care are based on an established pattern of practice and are identical to the assumptions used in the August 31, 2019 TRS pension actuarial valuation that was rolled forward to August 31, 2020:

-Rates of Mortality Rates of Retirement Rates of Termination Rates of Disability Incidence

-General Inflation Wage Inflation
+Rates of Mortality Rates of Retirement Rates of Termination Rates of Disability General Inflation Wage Inflation Salary Increases